The-Strategy-Unit/nhp_scenario_comparisons/inst/app/intro_text.md

 ## Introduction and purpose

 Welcome to the New Hospital Programme (NHP) scenario comparison tool.
 This tool allows NHP schemes to compare their demand modelling scenarios to one another.
-This is based on the existing visualisation in the the [main outputs app](https://connect.strategyunitwm.nhs.uk/nhp/outputs/), providing side-by-side versions of the visualisations and figures therein.
+This is based on the existing visualisation in the [main outputs app](https://connect.strategyunitwm.nhs.uk/nhp/outputs/), providing side-by-side versions of the visualisations and figures therein.
 The documentation for the demand model is available [here](https://connect.strategyunitwm.nhs.uk/nhp/project_information/).

 ## Instructions